All-About-Berlin/ursus/README.md

 **Templates** are used to render your Content.
 The same templates can be applied to different Entries, or even reused for a different website.
 That's why they are kept separate from your content.

+The location of the Templates is set by the `templates_path` config parameter.
+By default, it's under `./templates`.
+You can have a different `templates_path` for each Generator.

 For example:

 - HTML templates that wrap a nice theme around your Content.
-- Images and other assets that are part of the website's theme
+- Images and other static assets that are part of the website's theme

+### Output

+This is the final product created by Ursus.
+By default, the Output is a static website.
+You can configure Ursus to produce different types of Outputs in different locations.

+The location of the Output is set by the `output_path` config parameter.
+By default, it's under `./output`.
+You can have a different `output_path` for each Generator.

 ## How Ursus works

-### The Generator
+### Generators

-A **Generator** takes your Content and your Templates, and turns them into a website.
-The default **StaticSiteGenerator** generates static websites, but you can write a custom Generator to turn your Content into an eBook, a PDF, or anything other sort of output.
+A **Generator** takes your Content and your Templates and produces an Output.
+The default **StaticSiteGenerator** generates a static website.
+You can write your own Generator to output an eBook, a PDF, or anything else.
+You can have multiple Generators if you need to produce multiple Outputs.

+#### StaticSiteGenerator

+Generates a static website.

 ### Context processors

-Context processors take your content and create a Context that the Renderers use to render your website.
+A **ContextProcessor** turns your Content into an object that the Renderer uses to render Templates.

-For example, take this Entry, `posts/hello-world.md`:
+For example, the **MarkdownProcessor** generates context out of a markdown file.
+Take this example markdown file:

 ```markdown
 Title: Hello world!